-This guide walks you through adding DMARC, SPF, and DKIM DNS records for domains originally registered with Google Domains.
-In 2023, Google sold Google Domains to Squarespace, so your DNS is now managed through the Squarespace Domains interface.
+This guide walks you through adding the email security settings your domain needs — DMARC, SPF, and DKIM — for domains originally registered with Google Domains.
+These are entries in your domain’s public directory (DNS records) that help email providers verify messages really come from you.
+In 2023, Google sold Google Domains to Squarespace, so your settings are now managed through the Squarespace Domains interface.

 📢 Google Domains → Squarespace Migration